Koha-Community/kohadocs/source/searching.rst

 Using the search form that is presented you can find a list of specific items that can be output to the screen, to a CSV file or to a barcode file.

+You can add more search fields to this form by going to the :ref:`item search fields <item-search-fields-label>` section in the Administration module.

 If your results are printed to the screen you will have the option to narrow your search further using filters at the top.